sjbennett123/polarlarp/content/rules/playtest/playtest_weapon_manuver.md

 Example: “Weapon Strike Weakness”.
 Page 89, under the heading “Special Abilities”
 “Weapon Strike
 Some characters have the ability to deliver a status effect with their weapon.
 These effects work just like a physical version of a spell, but they are delivered with a weapon strike to a legal target.
 Like a regular weapon swing, this effect can be stopped by a Magic Armor, Parry, or blocked like any other weapon swing.
 All weapon safety rules must be followed.
-The user must have the in-game skill to wield the weapon in order to use the Weapon Strike.
+The user must have the in-game skill to wield the weapon in order to use the
+Weapon Strike.
 For example, if the user is under a game effect that prohibits the use of in-game skills, then they cannot use a Weapon Strike.
 Also, if the Weapon Strike is delivered by a non-ranged weapon, then the attack will not affect creatures under the effects of a Sanctuary, and Desecrate, as appropriate.
 All Weapon Strikes are considered “physical” attacks (and can be removed by a Remove Physical Affliction spell) unless another attack type is specified.
 For example, “Weapon strike poison drain” can be blocked by a poison shield and cured by purify blood.
-“Weapon strike weakness” can be removed by Remove Weakness or Remove Physical Affliction.

-Objective:
-This playtest supports the Slash Five Playtest’s Math Streamline objective.
-Secondary Objective:
-Add Character Specialization / Options: high cost skills/talents relating to character concept/theme.
-These should not add significant amounts of power, but make characters shine in certain situations.
-These should be available to new characters.
-Summary
-This playtest is to be used in conjunction with the Slash Five playtest.
-It introduces an alternate system for back attacks and critical attacks.
-Any number of critical attacks/back attacks may be purchased, and sold back to pay for proficiencies/backstabs.
-Proficiencies/Backstabs may be used with any weapon.
-Characters may specialize their combat role by learning Maneuvers, skills which let them spend their critical attacks and back attacks in different ways.
-After using five critical attacks, back attacks, or maneuvers, a character needs to rest for a few minutes before they can use them again.
-This playtest replaces the Slash Five playtest’s notes about weapon proficiencies and backstabs.
-Note
-Absolutely no magic items may duplicate maneuvers or other abilities in this playtest.
-(Including Local Chapter Only items)
-Page 89, table 6-2
-Add the row “Weapon Strike” to the “Weapon Blow” category.
-Tagline: “Weapon Strike <Effect>”.
-Example: “Weapon Strike Weakness”.
-Page 89, under the heading “Special Abilities”
-“Weapon Strike
-Some characters have the ability to deliver a status effect with their weapon.
-These effects work just like a physical version of a spell, but they are delivered with a weapon strike to a legal target.
-Like a regular weapon swing, this effect can be stopped by a Magic Armor, Parry, or blocked like any other weapon swing.
-All weapon safety rules must be followed.
-The user must have the in-game skill to wield the weapon in order to use the Weapon Strike.
-For example, if the user is under a game effect that prohibits the use of in-game skills, then they cannot use a Weapon Strike.
-Also, if the Weapon Strike is delivered by a non-ranged weapon, then the attack will not affect creatures under the effects of a Sanctuary, and Desecrate, as appropriate.
-All Weapon Strikes are considered “physical”	attacks (and can be removed by a Remove Physical Affliction spell) unless another attack type is specified.
-For example, “Weapon strike poison drain” can be blocked by a poison shield and cured by purify blood.
-“Weapon strike weakness” can be removed by Remove Weakness or Remove Physical Affliction.
+“Weapon strike weakness” can be removed by Remove Weakness or Remove

-Archer’s Stance
+**Physical Affliction.**

+**Archer’s Stance**
 This maneuver allows the character to spend a Back Attack or a Critical Attack to enter a stance that is good for pinning your targets in place.
 It requires